anduscheung/React-Node-TamperProof/README.md

 ## Overview

 This project implements a secure system designed to ensure data integrity and protect user data exchanged between a frontend client and a backend server.
-The system leverages encryption and signing techniques using RSA and AES algorithms to safeguard sensitive information.
-Additionally, it includes mechanisms for data verification and recovery in case of tampering or corruption.

-The MVP demonstrates secure encryption and decryption processes, with robust measures to detect tampered data and recover the most recent valid version from the server.

-Key Features:
+The system leverages the following key features:

 - AES Encryption for secure data transmission.
 - RSA Encryption to protect the AES key during transmission.